Theojims/Flask_blog/README.md

 ### Overview

-* This is a Django blog project, designed to provide a simple and efficient platform for creating and managing blog posts.
+* This is a Flask blog project, designed to provide a simple and efficient platform for creating and managing blog posts.
 The project includes features such as user authentication, post creation.

 ### Features